Ready to travel? Click here to plan your next trip!

 The Bottom Line

 How many days in Rome are right for you?
-The answer to this question depends on a number of factors.
+The length of your Rome itinerary depends on a number of factors.
 These include what else you plan to see in Italy, whether or not you’ve visited the city before and the pace at which you normally like to travel.
 It also depends on how you define “Rome”!
 Ultimately, you shouldn’t stress about how much time you spend in timeless Rome, which is called the Eternal City for a reason.
 You’ll probably be back in the future; paradoxically, no matter how many times you visit or how long you spend here, you’ll never see everything.
 No matter what shape your trip to Rome—or Italy—ends up taking, I hope you’ll consider hiring me to plan it.

 Subscribe to email updates!